boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

     └────────────────────────────────────┘
                  Local Segment
 ~~~
-{: #figure-4 title="An Example of XX" artwork-align="center"}
+{: #figure-4 title="An Example of Data Exchange" artwork-align="center"}

-   Note that the allocation of these resources (e.g.,  VLAN-ID or IPAM)
+   Note that the allocation of these resources (e.g.,  VLAN-ID or IP resources)
    can be either managed by the SMO or the Transport Network.
 In other
    words, the initial SMO request for the creation of a new IETF Network
    Slice on a given 5G site may or may not include all network
    resources.
 In the latter case, this information is exchanged in a
    second step.

-## 5G slice to IETF Network Slice mapping
+## 5G Slice to IETF Network Slice Mapping

-   There are multiple options to map 5G network slices to IETF Network
+   There are multiple options to map a 5G network slice to IETF Network
    Slices:

-   *  1 to N: A single 5G Network Slice can map to multiple IETF Network
+   (1)  1 to N:

+      A single 5G Network Slice can map to multiple IETF Network
       Slices (1 to N).
 One example of such a case is the separation of
       the 5G Control Plane and User Plane: this use case is represented
       in {{figure-5}} where a slice (EMBB) is deployed with a separation of
-      User Plane and Control Plane at Transport Network level.
+      User Plane and Control Plane at the TN.

-   *  N to 1: Multiple 5G Network Slices may rely on a same IETF Network
+   (2) N to 1:

+      Multiple 5G Network Slices may rely upon the same IETF Network
-      Slice (i.e., in {{TS-28.530}} semantic, two RAN/CN NSS rely on a
+      Slice (i.e., in {{TS-28.530}} semantic, two RAN/CN NSSes uses a
       shared TN NSS).
-In this case, the SLA differentiation of slices
+In such a case, the Service Level Agreement (SLA) differentiation of slices
-      would be entirely controlled at 5G Control Plane, for example with
+      would be entirely controlled at 5G Control Plane, for example, with
       appropriate placement strategies: this use case is represented in
-      {{figure-6}}, where a UPF network function for the URLLC slice is
+      {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is
-      instantiated at the Edge Cloud close the gNB CU-UP User Plane for
+      instantiated at the edge cloud close to the gNB CU-UP User Plane for
-      better latency/jitter control, while 5G Control Plane and the UPF
+      better latency/jitter control, while the 5G Control Plane and the UPF
-      for slice EMBB are instantiated in the Regional Cloud.
+      for EMBB slice are instantiated in the regional cloud.

-   *  N to M: the 5G to IETF Network Slice mapping combines both
+   (3) N to M:

+      The 5G to IETF Network Slice mapping combines both
       approaches with a mix of shared and dedicated associations.

 ~~~ aasvg